14 Accessible Website Examples to Inspire Yours

 Published:

-Accessible design is about creating websites that enable users with disabilities, impairments, and limitations to experience them like any other user.
-It’s helpful to look at successful accessible website examples to get a feel for what works when you’re starting to craft your own.
+Accessible design is about creating a site that enables users with disabilities, impairments, and limitations to experience the design like any other user.
+In short, every website should be an accessible website.

 Download Now: Free Website Accessibility Checklist